stephanwaz/raytraverse/README.rst

 Git Stuff
 ---------
-this project is hosted in too places, a private repo (master branch) at:
+this project is hosted in two places, a private repo (master branch) at:

 	https://gitlab.enterpriselab.ch/lightfields/raytraverse